kkdresen/MasterThesis_MedTextPrivacy/README.md

 ## Structure of Repository

-The repository has nine folders:
+The repository has eight folders:

 1. Data
 This folder contains the original dataset mtsamples.csv dataset and the preprocessed file `2016r_mtsamples_final.csv` containing extracted sentences of 2,016 patient-doctor transcriptions used in this study.